Amir S. Steinberg

 Southern California Cancer Pain Initiative,

-Kim D, Bahadini B, Steinberg A, Steinberg A. Simultaneous acute myeloid leukemia and multiple myeloma successfully treated with allogeneic stem cell transplantation.
-Southern medical journal 2009 Dec; 7(12).
+Kim D, Kwok B, Steinberg A. Simultaneous acute myeloid leukemia and multiple myeloma successfully treated with allogeneic stem cell transplantation.
+Southern medical journal 2010 Dec; 103(12).

-Steinberg A. First reported case of aplastic anemia occurring in a patient after acute promyelocytic leukemia in remission.
-2009 Oct; 7.
+Pham A, Bahadini B, Alsabeh R, Steinberg A. First reported case of aplastic anemia occurring in a patient after acute promyelocytic leukemia in remission.
+Clinical advances in hematology & oncology : H&O 2009 Oct; 7(10).

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.